 - recurring thoughts of death

 - significant unintentional weight loss or gain

-The mental health professional may also question a child’s parents about his or her behavior and mood.
+Your mental health professional may also question you about your

 The most common side effects reported with SSRIs include: